-- The sub-fund commits to have a minimum of 51% of investments that are aligned with the E/S characteristics promoted by the sub-fund. - The sub-fund will invest a minimum 2% of its net assets in sustainable investments.
+- The sub-fund commits to have a minimum of 51% of investments that are aligned with the E/S characteristics promoted by the sub-fund. - The sub-fund will invest a minimum 10% of its net assets in sustainable investments. - The sub-fund will include the identification and analysis of companies' environmental and social factors, including corporate governance practices within the investment process.
+The Investment Adviser will consider the ESG scores given to the companies in which the sub-fund invests. - The Investment Adviser will consider the carbon intensity of companies in which the subfund invests.

-• The sub-fund will include the identification and analysis of companies' environmental and social factors, including corporate governance practices within the investment process.
-The Investment Adviser will consider the ESG scores given to the companies in which the sub-fund invests.
 Companies considered for inclusion within the sub-fund's portfolio will be subject to Excluded Activities including, but are not limited to:

-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?